-The New Moon Folk Ball is presented in association with The Thrum of the Tide, an exhibition at Te Uru Waitakere Contemporary Gallery taking place from Sat 20 Feb to Sun 23 May and delving into the story of Te Ana Ru cave, known as 'the ballroom cave'.
+The New Moon Folk Ball is presented in association with The thrum of the tide, an exhibition at Te Uru taking place from Sat 20 February to Sun 23 May and delving into the story of Te Ana Ru cave, known as 'the ballroom cave'.

 Prior to the New Moon Folk Ball, at 4.30pm, contemporary dance stalwarts Michael Parmenter and Claire O’Neil will perform four of the most popular partner dances of the 19th century.